 Something every Charitable Donor needs to know:

-I suggest you consult with a knowledgeable tax professional concerning your own unique situation in these matters before you file your taxes again and most certainly before you sign away your church on the dotted line for tax exempt status.
+Once again, we are not a CPA or an attorney.
+We are not dispensing legal advice, just just telling you what we know as one US citizen to another who faithfully does his taxes every year researching and using every law available to his own advantage.
+We suggest you consult with a knowledgeable tax professional concerning your own unique situation in these matters before you file your taxes again and most certainly before you sign away your church on the dotted line for 501(c)3 tax exempt status.

-A lot of good hearted Christians do not fully understand the laws of the land that they are charged to live by..... and the legal financial issues thereof.
-Just food for thought,
+A lot of good hearted Christians do not fully understand the laws of the land that they are charged to live by.
+And then fall victim to the legal financial issues thereof.
+Just food for thought.

 God bless you!